Tafta on Ridge is the first home in Kwa-Zulu Natal – and the third in South Africa – to become a member of Eden Alternative South Africa Registry.

 Cook 'n Care expanded its operations to provide food to other welfare organisations.

-St Martin's Village in Sydenham was officially opened.
+TAFTA's first Life Rights complex St Martin's Village in Sydenham, officially opens.

 The first Alzheimer's support group for carers was established at Farrer House.

 TAFTA Lodge was opened to provide sheltered accommodation for 254 sub-economic residents.